 A. Two big reasons.
 I love talking with new people and I love wildlife!
 The perfect job for me.

 A. Saruni is very special because of our very special conservancy.
 No lights, no people.
 Also we work with local people and have extremely experienced local knowledge in every department.

-Q. What is your favourite animal species in Samburu?
+Q. What is your favourite animal species in Samburu and why?